xDaryamo/puccini/scripts/README.md

 --------------------------------------------------

 Installs bash completion scripts for the current user, for the current build of Puccini.
-This allows you to press TAB to complete commands starting with `puccini-tosca`, `puccini-js`, etc.
+This allows you to press TAB to complete commands starting with `puccini-tosca`, `puccini-js`, etc. You will need to reload your bash shell to see the effect. `exec bash` may work.

 [embed](embed)
 --------------